-AI that is premised in an outdated data scoop will not give you accurate results.
+AI that is premised on an outdated data scoop will not give you accurate results.

 Likewise, when AI isn't able to handle more complex customer inquiries or complaints.
 You won't generate much customer goodwill if you don't include an option to talk with a live agent.

-When you are purchasing AI tools, you must first decide on the tasks you want the software to accomplish.
-Each application is designed for a specific purpose, and, In some cases, for a specific industry.
+When you're purchasing AI tools, you must first decide on the tasks you want the software to accomplish.
+Each application is designed for a specific purpose, and, in some cases, for a specific industry.
 For example, automated ordering software designed for restaurants is different than software designed for ordering wholesale merchandise.

 The companies that offer software you already use are a good place to start when you want to add AI capabilities.
 These same companies might offer AI tools you can add on, or they might partner with other companies that offer AI software.
 When you start your research with vendors you already use, you'll also be certain that the new tools you purchase are compatible with your existing software.